Advice on How to Move to Canada

 Even if you prefer to buy a home, it’s best to find a short-term rental when you first move to Canada.
 It will take some time to find which cities and which neighborhoods are right for you and your family.
 With a rental, you can take some time to figure out if you like the area before committing to buying property in that town.

 In cities such as Toronto and Vancouver, the cost of living, including housing, is very similar to prices in the US.
 In smaller towns, the price of housing can be much cheaper.
+Consider the differing costs of living in Canada and how it can vary from one area to another.

 Regardless of where you move, here are some things you’ll need to keep in mind.